The Banco Minero Chihuahuense

 On 5 July 1883 the earlier concession was altered so that, of the 300,000 pesos already authorised 150,000 could be issued in one peso notes payable in hard cash (pagaderos a la vista y á la par por pesos fuertes) and therefore carrying the description ‘VALE POR PESOS FUERTES A LA PAR’.
 AlmadaFrancisco Almada, Resumen de la Historia del Estado de Chihuahua, Mexico, 1955 records that on this date the bank was permitted to issue another 300,000 pesos, on the same conditions, exempted from taxes for five years and allowed to move its main offices to Chihuahua.
 The first clause is definitely a misreading of the concession but he might have had a different source for the final statementThe Chihuahua Enterprise, 11 January 1896, said that the bank was ‘established in Chihuahua’ in 1883.

 On 23 March 1886 the Secretario de Hacienda, Manuel Dublán, signed an agreement with Carlos Pacheco, representing the banks of Chihuahua, José del Collado, a director of the Banco Nacional de México, and Ramón Uzandizaga, manager of the Chihuahua branch.
-In it they recognized that the Chihuahuan banks had been established by concessions from the state Congress, at a time when federal control was unclear, and so the Secretaría de Hacienda confirmed the Banco de Santa Eulalia’s concession for a further 25 years, and that it could issue up to $100,000 in notes of various denominations payable in copper at par or in silver at a 8% discount ot at par in hard currency (pagaderos en cobre a la par o en plata con 8% de descuento o pagaderos a la par en pesos fuertes)AHBANAMEX, Actas del Consejo de Administración, 23 March 1886, folios 246-250
+In it they recognized that the Chihuahuan banks had been established by concessions from the state Congress, at a time when federal control was unclear, and so the Secretaría de Hacienda confirmed the Banco Minero Chihuahuense’s concession for a further 25 yearsAHBanamex, Actas del Consejo de Administración, 23 March 1886, folios 246-250.

 The American Bank Note Company records the following printings.
 The themes for the vignettes were suggested by Manuel de Herrera and the proofs were originally approved in February and March 1880.

-The $1 face plate was altered on 10 June 1885 by engraving three signatures, so there were two $1 face plates in the vaults, and colour was changed on face and back to brown and red.
+The $1 face plate was altered on 10 June 1885 by engraving three signatures, so there were two $1 face plates in the vaults.
+The colour was changed, and 80,000 notes were printed in brown and overprinted with the legend VALE POR PESOS FUERTES A LA PAR in red.